Learn something new every day

 More Info... by email

-The workforce within the United States continues to shift from manufacturing and agriculture to professional and office jobs.
-Based on data from the 2000 census, we have created the following chart to illustrate the makeup of the U.S. workforce.
+The following chart is based on published data from the 2000 census and reflects a broad view of the makeup of the U.S. workforce and American jobs.
 The blue component of the horizontal bars represents men and the green component represents women.

 |type of job||number of workers|